Maneco Minilooper lo-fi delay/looper.

 Frippertronics on Minilooper.

-The only real difference between using Minilooper as a conventional delay and a Frippertronics-inspired delay is the length of time you set the delay for.
-Long delays are Minilooper’s superpower.
+The only real difference between using Minilooper as a conventional delay and a Frippertronics delay is the length of time you set the delay for and the amount of feedback.
+Long, crumbly, lo-fi delays are Minilooper’s superpower.
 Original Frippertronics were about 3-6 seconds long.
-Minilooper can go beyond 30 seconds.
-By setting the Repeats knob to between 2-3p the previous layers in the delay buffer will slowly fadeMini away.
+Minilooper can go to 60 seconds.
+By setting the Feedback knob to between 2-3p the previous layers in the memory will slowly crumble away.

 - Input volume has an effect on the threshold of runaway feedback.
 Sometimes loud sounds can trigger self-oscillation while quieter sounds don’t even get a noticeable repeat.
 With experience, you can use this a creative tool to get loud percussive strikes to repeat longer while subtler strikes fade quickly.

 The sounds can be unpredictable from freeze-like to tingy.
 But when run through an ambient reverb the stutter can create some fascinating pads.

 - In both Infinity and Reverse mode strike the note or chord to be frozen > Double tap the Rec footswitch.
 The loop snippet will play in a choppy reverse.
 Sounds smoothest when you capture a short snippet of sustain.

 - Wait a second after striking the note or chord before hitting the footswitch and you’ll get a mellowed stutter.